basecamp/bc3-api/sections/everything.md

-  shapes; attachments are wrapped in a recording envelope plus an `attachable_sgid` and blob metadata (`filename`, `content_type`, `byte_size`, `download_url`, …), with `parent` identifying the doc/message the attachment lives in.
+  shapes; attachments are wrapped in a recording envelope plus an `attachable_sgid` and blob metadata (`filename`, `content_type`, `byte_size`, `download_url`, …), with `parent` identifying the recording the attachment hangs from: the doc/message it lives in or, for images hotlinked into a chat, the autolinked-image wrapper whose `url` and `app_url` point at the surrounding chat line.

 Two optional query parameters narrow the list: